-Served: 19¼ years
+Served: 21 years

 June 19, 1886 to October 8, 1907

 Patrol 4 transported Patrolman Bachman to City Hospital where it was found that a bullet had passed through his heart and another had penetrated his helmet and creased his head.
 There were also marks made on his head from the butt of Garrety’s revolver and bruises all over his body.
+He died soon thereafter.

-Patrolman Bachman was survived by seven of his eight children; John Bachman (39), Anna M. Villner (37), Carrie Kiehborth (34), Emma Donovan (30), Lena Bachman (23), Helen Bachman (22), and Clara Bachman (21) and at least two grandchildren, Florence Bachman (12) and Charles H. Toepfer, Jr. (7).
+Patrolman Bachman was survived by his children, John Bachman (39), Anna M. Villner (37), Carrie Kiehborth (34), Emma Donovan (30), Lena Bachman (23), Helen Bachman (22), and Clara Bachman (21); and grandchildren, Florence Bachman (12) and Charles H. Toepfer, Jr. (7).
 He was buried October 11, 1907, at 4 p.m. in Spring Grove Cemetery.
-His great-grandson is Hamilton County Court of Common Pleas Judge Robert P. Ruehlman.